openlibhums/janeway/docs/source/imports.rst

 Import, Export, Update
 ======================

-The Import / Export / Update tool lets perform batch actions in Janeway.
+The Import / Export / Update tool lets perform batch actions in Janeway, it is available through the Imports plugin.
 You can import and export article metadata and files, and you can update some fields of existing articles.

 Importing
 ---------